 Vehicle rental expenses may be reimbursed.
 A car, boat, aircraft or other vehicle may be rented when it is the most cost-effective, efficient means of transportation that meets the business purpose.
 Receipts are required for vehicle rentals.
 Employees are encouraged to utilize State of Oregon contracts which provide discount rates, car upgrades, and insurance coverage.
 Employees are also encouraged to use their corporate travel cards when renting vehicles because of the primary Collision Damage Waiver (CDW) coverage provided.

-Procedure - State of Oregon contract information, departmental direct bill, receipt requirements
+Procedure - State of Oregon contract information, departmental direct bill, payment and receipt requirements

 An itemized, final rental car receipt is required for reimbursement.
 Anyone driving for UO business should be certified through the UO Department of Parking and Transportation.
 UO Driver Certification.